Pumpkin cheesecake is such a good mash-up of favorites. I love cheesecake and pumpkin pie, but I love this combination even more.

 A pecan-speckled crust, not-too-sweet pumpkin filling, and boozy whipped-cream topping made this cheesecake the favorite dessert at my family’s Thanksgiving dinner last year!
 I’ll be making it every year now, in my Instant Pot, while the rest of the kitchen is in serious holiday mode.

-Made in a pressure cooker, cheesecakes never dry out, crack, or come out underdone in the middle.
+Made in a pressure cooker or Instant Pot, cheesecakes never dry out, crack, or come out underdone in the middle.
 I love the consistency of cooking them this way, and I don’t think I’ll ever go back to oven-baked versions.

 For a 6-quart electric pressure cooker, you’ll need a 7-inch pan, as anything larger won’t fit in the pot.
 This makes a cute little cheesecake, yielding eight wedges that really are plenty of dessert after a big holiday meal.